adequatica/adequatica.github.io/_posts/2022-09-20-principles-of-writing-automated-tests.md

 If variables are not rewritten, it reduces the probability of rewriting them incorrectly or asynchronously — it increases the overall stability of the tests.

-## 15. Do not scatter test cases
+## 15. Do not dispel checks over multiple test scenarios

 The same functionality should be checked the same way everywhere.

-For example, instead of having `test-1.spec.ts` test where you check a banner through «expect A», and having `test-2.spec.ts` test where you check the same banner (but perhaps in the other page) through «expect B», — test that banner by both expects (A and B) in each of the tests (`test-1.spec.ts` and `test-2.spec.ts`).
+For example, instead of having `test-1.spec.ts` test where you check a banner through «expect A», and having `test-2.spec.ts` test where you check the same banner (but perhaps in the other page) through «expect B», — you should test that banner by both expects (A and B) in each of the tests (`test-1.spec.ts` and `test-2.spec.ts`).

 ## 16. Do not mix different kinds of tests